 RSS literally means ‘Rich Site Summary’ but it is also commonly known as ‘Really Simple Syndication’.

 Why?
 An RSS Feed offers users a summary of website updates and therefore simplifies their life!
 By pulling together content into a feed (think of it like a basic version of your Facebook feed), users don’t have to constantly check back on their favourite sites to see if new content has landed.
 The great part is that for anyone creating web content they can use it to distribute their blog posts, articles or podcast!
-An RSS Feed is mandatory for manually distributing or syndicating your podcast as it is literally the URL for your show!
-However, if you want to go the automatic route, take a look at our one-click distribution and we’ll look after getting your show out there!
+An RSS Feed is mandatory for manually distributing or syndicating your podcast as it is literally the URL for your podcast!
+However, if you want to go the automatic route, take a look at our one-click distribution and we’ll look after getting your podcast out there!

 What does a podcast feed mean?
 Once you set up your Feed your content will be ready to be submitted to podcast applications or news readers to subscribe to your content.
 If you’re wondering which are the best popular podcast feed readers, some suggestions are: Apple Podcasts, Pocket Casts, Stitcher and CastBow.
 It is crucial that you create a podcast only RSS Feed, rather than one which has other content, otherwise the “podcatching” apps will not recognize the RSS tags correctly and will reject the entire RSS feed.
 Once you have your podcast specific Feed you need to submit it to any and every podcast app and directory!
 So great places to add your podcast feed to are Apple Podcasts, Google Play and Google Podcasts (if you’re unsure on the difference between the two, we’ve written a handy blog post covering how to submit your podcast to Google Podcasts).

 RSS feed: Why is it so Important?